Does Kratom Interact With Sildenafil?

 Small doses of sildenafil are unlikely to cause significant adverse effects if you are a regular kratom consumer.
 The adverse effects of metabolic inhibition are reduced if you space out the compounds.
 For instance, only taking kratom in the morning and sildenafil at night.

-You should still consult with your doctor about mixing these compounds if you have a prescription for sildenafil.
+You should still consult your doctor about mixing these compounds if you have a prescription for sildenafil.

 - Muirhead, G. J., Rance, D. J., Walker, D. K., & Wastall, P. (2002).
 Comparative human pharmacokinetics and metabolism of single‐dose oral and intravenous sildenafil.
 British journal of clinical pharmacology, 53, 13S-20S.